Healthcare Epidemiology and Infection Prevention and Control

 The certificate is open to masters and doctoral students and post-doctoral trainees currently enrolled in any division of The Johns Hopkins University.
 It is also offered to non-degree students with at least a baccalaureate degree from an accredited college or university and a strong record of successful academic performance.

 All others (non-Bloomberg masters, doctoral, and post-doctoral students and non-degree students) apply to the program using the school's online application.
 Applications must be submitted by October 1 of the year during which they will begin certificate courses.
 The certificate application includes official transcripts from all post-secondary schools, a CV or resume, a statement of purpose vis-à-vis the certificate, and one letter of recommendation.
 Transcripts from non-US institutions must be approved by an external credentialing agency.
+The application does not requre scores from the GRE, TOEFL, or ILETS.
 Degree students must include a brief written statement from their academic advisor giving approval to take the certificate courses.
 The certificate program will review the applications and notify each applicant of its admissions decision.
-Only those approved by the the certificate admission committee may earn the certificate.
+Only those approved by the certificate admission committee may earn the certificate.

 Course of Study